jogong2718/AI_club/README.md

-# Jigglyjonny: Jonny's Tensorflow Projects
-A repo for some machine learning projects.
-This repo stores *.ipynb* notebooks for machine learning applications.

-## My first projects

-Keras datasets:
+# AI clubs tentative plans

 1. mnist: simple deep learning algorithm.
-Achieves 97% accuracy.

-Colab sample statsets:

-1. california housing: achieves $40,000 deviation from actual value.
+Learn the basics of a deep learning model that processes images

+2. california housing: implementing almost the same idea but not classifying